sriramhs/warden-be/README.md

 2. You only have **readonly access** to the provided database.
 If you wish to create migrations or modify the schema, please follow the [migration guide](docs/migrations.md).

-3. Treat this like it is a real project, feel free to polish the API or add more functionality to the search page.

 ## Installation

 1. Clone this repository and move into the folder: